mkorman9/scala-dynamodb-mapper/README.md

 * Doesn't allow you to project query and get only selected attributes.
 It's only meant to be a mapper between database and a case class
 * Doesn't provide DSL for queries, you build them in API provided by Amazon
 * Doesn't provide a query cache
-* Still doesn't directly support update and delete operations.
-For now you can use awscala API instead.
-Work in progress!

 ## How to install it?